qdrant/examples/qdrant_101_getting_started/README.md

 # Getting Started with Qdrant

-Vector databases shine in many applications like [semantic search](https://en.wikipedia.org/wiki/Semantic_search) and [recommendation](https://en.wikipedia.org/wiki/Recommender_system), and in this tutorial, we'll learn about how to get started building these systems with one of the most popular and fastest growing vector databases in the market, [Qdrant](qdrant.tech).
+Vector databases shine in many applications like [semantic search](https://en.wikipedia.org/wiki/Semantic_search) and [recommendation systems](https://en.wikipedia.org/wiki/Recommender_system), and in this tutorial, you will learn how to get started building such systems with one of the most popular and fastest growing vector databases in the market, [Qdrant](qdrant.tech).

-## Table of Contents
+## Table of contents

 1. [Learning Outcomes](##-1.-Learning-Outcomes)
 2. [Installation](##-2.-Installation)